What is social listening?

 In the diagram below you can see which steps you need to go through to use social listening as optimally as possible.

-The steps in the orange boxes can be programmed manually, or you can use a social listening tool.
+The steps in the green boxes can be programmed manually, or you can use a social listening tool.
 We will discuss this later on in the article.

 The right research question can be formulated based on the goals of your organisation.
-The research question determines:
+An example question could be how your company performs against competitors or how good the organisation's brand awareness is.
+The research question is used to determine:

 1. which data must be collected; and